alphagov/govuk-developer-docs/source/manual/upgrade-rails.html.md

 When upgrading our apps between Rails major and minor versions, follow the [official Rails guides][guide]

+## Rails Configs

+Going forward we are trying to standardise our Rails config files.
+The guidelines for these are as follows:

+- If `load_defaults` is used, it should be top of the config
+- Config options should be alphabetised
+- Group together options that relate to the same option
+  - E.g. `config.assets.enabled` and `config.assets.prefix` should be grouped together
+- Remove any default/unnecessary comments

 ## Gotchas for upgrading to Rails 5.0

 ### Eager loading